5vr/schoolproject23/README.md

 2. Complete a science lab  manual.

 3. Make a project on art integrating C.G. with Kerala on any topic -
 	a) Sustainable management in C.G. and Kerala.
 	b) Project on any dam in C.G. and Kerala.
-c) Conservation of biodiversity/wild life in C.G. and Kerala.
+	c) Conservation of biodiversity/wildlife in C.G. and Kerala.
-d) Wild life sanctuary in C.G. and Kerala.
+	d) Wildlife sanctuary in C.G. and Kerala.
 	e) Flora and fauna in C.G. and Kerala.
 	f) Ancient water harvesting system (is an old concept) in C.G. and Kerala.
 	g) Coal and petroleum resources in C.G. and Kerala.

 4. Draw a concept map of Chemical reactions and equations.